What to look for when buying a high chair

 Style

-If you have a small space, look for a more compact highchair or a feeding seat that attaches to a dining room chair.
+And remember, as well as the overall aesthetic of the chair, it needs to fit the size of your space too.
+If you have a small dining area or not a lot of storage space, look for a compact or folding highchair, or even a feeding seat that attaches to a dining room chair.

 Finally…